numberwrangler/Population/README.md

 Data is from https://esa.un.org/unpd/wpp/Download/Standard/Population/

-To run the program just take the PopulationMain and the dataset.
+To run the program just take the PopulationMain and the Population.csv file.